arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ### Forum

 Join our community forum to connect with other Opta™ devices users, share your experiences, and ask questions.
-The forum is an excellent place to learn from others, discuss issues, and discover new ideas and projects related to the Opta™.
+The forum is an excellent place to learn from others, discuss issues, and discover new ideas and projects related to Opta™.

 - [Opta™ category in the Arduino Forum](https://forum.arduino.cc/c/hardware/opta/179)